-While kids play, sing, do crafts and have fun, they learn how to walk through life holding God’s hand.
+At Harvest Kids, children play, sing, do crafts and have fun.
+They learn how to walk through life holding God’s hand.
 Kids separate according to their age group, where they grow together in community, and follow a fun and God-centered curriculum.
 We want kids to interact with the reality of God´s Word while making Bible lessons more memorable.

 What We Believe For Our Children